terryum/awesome-deep-learning-papers/README.md

 - **2012** :  +800 citations
 - **~2012** : *Old Papers* (by discussion)

 Please note that we prefer seminal deep learning papers that can be applied to various researches rather than application papers.
 For that reason, some papers that meet the criteria may not be accepted while others can be.
-It depends on the impact of the paper, applicability to other researches scarcity of the research domain, and so on.
+It depends on the impact of the paper, applicability to other researches, scarcity of the research domain, and so on.

 **We need your contributions!**